sethrachwitz/gobst/README.md

 `PostOrder` returns a slice of integers that represents a traversal of the tree in Post Order.

+`Serialize` takes a filename as a parameter and creates/truncates that file and stores the tree in a serialized format so it can be restored later.

+`Deserialize` takes a filename as a parameter and deserializes the contents of the file into the tree.

 The number of levels traversed starts at 1 (the root node), and increases by one every time a child is visited.
 If `Find` found the value to be the root node, the number of levels traversed would be 1.
 If the value was a direct child of the root node, the number of levels traversed would be 2, etc.

 Example: